damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 }
 ```

-Only then the network sockets will be closed by both parties.
+Only then the network sockets is closed by both parties.

 ## UpdateServerUnavailable
 This message is used internally by the network layer to notify the application layer of the fact that the connection with the server was closed by the server itself.